List of Presidents of the United States of America

 Note: William Henry Harrison, the 8th President, died after only 31 days in office.
 Harrison had the shortest presidency in U.S. history.

-If you have any questions regarding this List of Presidents of the United States, please leave a comment below.
+Please comment below if you have any questions regarding this List of Presidents of the United States.

 List of Assassinated U.S. American Presidents